nelsonic/coedit/README.md

 ## History

+### Which 3rd Party Modules Can/Should We Use?

+As appealing as it is to build everything from scratch, it makes sense to use a *selection* of 3rd party modules that already cover many of our use cases.

+We need an agreed process for selecting 3rd party modules.

+- Is the module writtten in JavaScript (can we read the source)?
+- Does the module have 100% unit test coverage?
+-

 ### Which Test Should We *Write* First?

 **Terminology** - For simplicity I refer to the Text data as a "**record**".